syncfusion-content/wpf-docs/wpf/SfSmithChart/Getting-Started.md

 {% endhighlight %}

-### Initialize the chart
+### Initialize the smith chart

-You need to initialize the chart represented by the following class Syncfusion.UI.Xaml.SfSmithChart.
+You need to initialize the smith chart represented by the following class Syncfusion.UI.Xaml.SfSmithChart.

 {% highlight xaml %}